 This is an opportunity for graduates of our eight-week mindfulness class to participate in another mindfulness class deepening their own practice while assisting the course teacher.
 This opportunity is available for free with a commitment to attend and participate in all classes, help with class setup, chart notes and provide a perspective to the teacher.
 Total time commitment is 33-36 hours.

-The 2022 MBSR Teacher Training Intensive will take place from Jan.
-13-March 24.
-The application period is open from Nov.
+The 2023 MBSR Teacher Training Intensive will take place during January–March 2023.
+The application period will be open from Nov.
 1-Dec.
-1, 2021.
+1, 2022.
 Financial assistance and BIPOC scholarships are available for qualified applicants.
+Updated application materials will be available beginning Sept.
+1, 2022.

 Continue your practice at home with guided meditations.